Answering YOUR Shed Repairs Questions

 You can patch a door with some masonite or plywood, but other times doors aren't worth fixing.
 So here is a quick video of a classic shed door being made from scratch.

 - Make the door a little oversize, that way you can square up all the edges with a saw later on.

 - Check your door opening for square and make your door appropriately.

 - Paint the top and bottom of your door before you put it in, its easier this way and the door does need to be sealed there.

 Any more questions, please contact me.
-We'd love to hear from you.
+I'd love to hear from you.